0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 Creates a new account and saves it locally.

 An account may be composed of one or more components, each with its own storage and distinct functionality.
-This command lets you build a custom account by selecting an account type and optionally adding extra packages.
+This command lets you build a custom account by selecting an account type and optionally adding extra component packages.

 This command has four flags: